MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-management.md

 ms.localizationpriority: medium
 ms.collection: IT_Sharepoint_Server_Top
 ms.assetid: 88317397-e0cb-47c7-9093-7872bc685213
-description: "Learn how  Secure Sockets Layer (SSL) certificate management is the process of monitoring and managing the life cycles from acquisition and deployment to tracking renewal, usage, and expiration of all SSL certificates deployed within a network."
+description: "Learn how you can use Secure Sockets Layer (SSL) certificate management to monitor and manage the lifecycle of SSL certificates in your SharePoint farm."
 ---

 # Introducing SSL Certificate Management Operations

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-Secure Sockets Layer (SSL) certificate management is the process of monitoring and managing the life cycles from acquisition and deployment to tracking renewal, usage, and expiration of all SSL certificates deployed within a SharePoint farm.
+The Secure Sockets Layer (SSL) certificate management feature allows you to monitor and manage the lifecycle of SSL certificates in your SharePoint farm, from acquisition and deployment to usage, expiration, and renewal..

 This article focuses on the following SSL certificate management operations.